rancherlabs/support-tools/swiss-army-knife/README.md

 kubectl apply -f https://raw.githubusercontent.com/rancherlabs/support-tools/master/swiss-army-knife/admin-tools.yaml
 ```

-Inside the pod, you will be able to un `kubectl` commands with cluster-admin privileges.
+Inside the pod, you will be able to run `kubectl` commands with cluster-admin privileges.
 Along with this pod being able to gain full access to the node, including the ability to gain a root shell on the node.
 By running the following commands:
 - `kubectl -n kube-system get pods -l app=swiss-army-knife -o wide`
 - This will show you all pods running `swiss-army-knife` in the `kube-system` namespace.
 - Find the pod on the node you want to interact with.